Skip to main content

 You have the right to receive a copy of these under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

-If you wish to access your health records from your GP, surgery staff or Health Trust you should do so in writing.
 In your letter you should clearly state what information you want and also include a copy of some form of photographic identification, for example, a driving licence or passport.

-An application form may be available on the Trust or GP website that will help you to apply for your records and explain what information and documents you need to provide.
+An application form may be available on the Trust or GP website, that will help you to apply for your records and explain what information and documents you need to provide.

-Under GDPR, the Trust or surgery has one month to respond to a request in writing.
-If the request is more complex this can be extended by a further two months (three months in total).
+If the request is more complex, this can be extended by a further two months (three months in total).

 If the records are held at a hospital, or a community setting, you should address the letter to your hospital's records manager.
-You may also send requests to the Trust data protection officer.

 • Your local doctor (GP)